commitBlob/aiengineeringlab/sustainable-ai/ai-use.md

 # Sustainable AI use: reducing environmental impact through better practice

-Sustainable AI use is not about using AI less.
-It is about using it better.
+Sustainable AI use is not about using AI less, it's about using it better.
 Clear prompts, appropriate model selection, and efficient workflows reduce environmental impact whilst improving your results.

 Every AI interaction consumes compute resources.
 Better practices mean fewer wasted tokens, less energy consumed, and reduced environmental impact, whilst also saving time and money.